Technologicat/extrafeathers/README.md

 ```
 Physically, `τ` is related to the creep rate.
 Note in one space dimension, one commonly writes `τ := η / E`, but the above alternative definition works also in 2D and 3D.

 Since the constitutive law holds *at a material point*, in the Eulerian representation we have `d/dt = ∂/∂t + a·∇`, where `a` is the drive velocity field (assumed constant in space) that describes the axial motion.
-Now there are at least two possibilities to handle this, both of which are implemented as alternative solvers; we will describe each of them below.
+Now there are at least two possibilities to handle this.

 ##### Formulation used in `EulerianSolid`